-Today New Zealand inflation hit 7.3%.
-It’s worse in some other countries.
-Both US and UK are at 9.1%.
-In US 85% think the economy is getting worse, a figure that should make us all think hard.
+In July 2022 New Zealand inflation hit 7.3%.
+It was worse in some other countries.
+Both US and UK were at 9.1%.
+In US 85% thought the economy is getting worse, a figure that should make us all think hard.

 Today I read a scary article called Heatflation.
 Unseasonably hot weather is pushing up food prices in the northern hemisphere and locusts are reducing alfaalfa crops in Sardinia.

 We could do the same for the Southern Hemisphere, currently experiencing winter floods and storms.
 This of course has an effect on our food security.
 The recent NSW floods have affected farmers there.
 Major exports to New Zealand included wheat, beef, fresh grapes and pork.
 And Sydney’s food supply has been damaged.
 The main commodities in the Sydney basin were leafy greens and winter vegetables like cauliflower, cabbage, potatoes, fruit, dairy and poultry.

 As we know climate change is bringing worse floods, storms, wildfires, heatwaves and droughts, all affecting the production of food.
 So these events are not going away, they are going to get worse.

 So heatflation will be supplemented by stormflation, always affecting food prices.

 Early in 2008 our then Parliamentary Commissioner for the Environment, Dr Jan Wright, submitted to the Finance and Expenditure Committee on inflation.
 She called her talk “Impact of natural resource limits on inflation and growth,” and noted there were resource depletion issues, particularly of oil.

 With the price of oil having hit over US$120 a barrel this year, and New Zealand petrol prices rising to over $3 a litre, our government saw fit to cut fuel taxes to keep sweet with the public.
 They have now extended this situation till January.